Dwight Correctional Center: Biedermann appointed

 Inmates who violated rules at the reformatory were punished in 7' by 11' isolation cells and fed water or milk and bread for the first two days.
 The assistant superintendent presided over a daily "court" where violations were reviewed and new classifications made.
 Inmates might be disciplined for failing to report to a location, talking and giggling all night, and not heeding staff warnings, One inmate received a ticket for "painting in the hospital and trying to talk to an inmate in quarantine."
-Inmates reported more "don'ts" than "dos."
+Inmates reported more "don'ts" than "dos".

 Centralized facility needed

 In 1957 the John Howard Association reported problems with overcrowding, inadequate facilities, and lagging morale.
 Biedermann noted that the reformatory had been built for less serious offenders.
 Habitual and serious offenders were sometimes placed in the same room as minor offenders.
 Double-celling the 28–30 women in each cottage stretched the adequacy of the two toilets and two showers in each cottage.
 Biedermann also cited double-celling as a contributor to homosexual practices.
 The John Howard report stated that the population was expected to continue to increase.
 Biedermann recommended a larger, centralized building to replace the cottage model.

-In 1959 a bill was introduced to the state legislature to budget $1,200,000 for the centralized facility which would house and feed 200 inmates—- the first new building on campus since 1933.
-The bill passed the Illinois House of Representatives, but failed in the Senate after Senator Everett M. Peters described Dwight as "the 'country club' of the state's penitentiary system."
+In 1959 a bill was introduced to the state legislature to budget $1,200,000 for the centralized facility which would house and feed 200 inmates—the first new building on campus since 1933.
+The bill passed the Illinois House of Representatives, but failed in the Senate after Senator Everett M. Peters described Dwight as "the 'country club' of the state's penitentiary system".

 Biedermann resigns

 In February 1961 Biedermann fired Dwight psychologist, Albert E. Eller, for "conduct unbecoming a state employee, disrespect toward his superiors and the state penal system, and inefficiency."
 A former state criminologist stated that Eller was not a team player on the staff.
 Eller responded with the allegation that the system under Biedermann was "decadent", that Biederman's administration had "blood upon its hands" after the suicide of an inmate in isolation, and that Biedermann was "sick" and needed help.
-He testified at the hearing on October 30 that Dwight didn't have the kind of human relationship program that promoted rehabilitation.
+He testified at the hearing on October 30 that Dwight did not have the kind of human relationship program that promoted rehabilitation.
 He stated, "If a more human relationship were extended to prisoners, there would be less need for guns and tear gas in the towers."
 The sociologist at Dwight, Albert G. Lassuy, testified that Biedermann was "far too punitive".
 He also alleged negligence in the treatment of an inmate's broken jaw, which was not x-rayed or set for a month after the injury.
 About the same time a complaint was made to the local union that Biedermann's firing of a typist in October was intended to injure the union.
 The union came to the typist's defense.
 Biedermann resigned voluntarily on March 3, 1962.